doroteaborenovic/turn-dynamics-ballet-vs-figure-skating/README.md

 The project performs the following stages:

 1. Reads video input from local folders.
-2. Extracts 2D/3D pose landmarks using MediaPipe Pose.
+2. Extracts pose landmarks using MediaPipe Pose.
 3. Applies ROI tracking and adaptive smoothing to reduce noise and jitter.
 4. Computes body orientation, angular displacement, angular velocity, and center-of-mass-related quantities.
-5. Evaluates biomechanical indicators such as stability, inertia, torque, energy, and inverted-pendulum balance behavior.
+5. Evaluates biomechanical indicators such as stability, inertia, torque and inverted-pendulum balance behavior.
 6. Produces plots and CSV tables that compare ballet with figure skating performance metrics.

 ## Main scripts in this repository